Akikaze/ComCheck/console/README.md

+# Some bugs:

+On a line, a tabulation count as three spaces.
+But in the code, it's only one character.
+That means when you write a tabulation by mistake, you just need to erase only one space even if the line still display two extra spaces.
+This scheme show the problem more simply:

+    you write:          move plug<TAB>in
+    it displays:        move plug   in
+    inside the code:    move plug#in    where # represent the ASCII value of <TAB>

+    you erase to get:   move plug
+    it displays:        move plug
+    inside the code:    move pl

+    you correct:        move plugin
+    it displays:        move plugin
+    inside the code:    move plin       which is going to display an error

 # Some weird code explanation:

 In the core, map_reports_ is a QList< QPair< CC_Folder *, CC_Report * > > instead of a